The Early Childhood Development State System

 Current members of the Early Childhood Iowa State Board include department directors for six state agencies, four legislators, and citizen membership.
 Citizen members are appointed by the Governor and confirmed by the Iowa Senate.

 Interested candidates must complete a gubernatorial appointment resume in addition to seeking a letter of recommendation from their local Early Childhood Iowa Area board.
-The gubernatorial appointment resume can be found at Open Up Iowa.
+The gubernatorial appointment resume can be found at Iowa Talent Bank.

 Representative, Iowa House